-A team from RAVEN traveled to the territory together with videographer Paul DAvid Shea of Photographers Without Borders in 2019.
+A team from RAVEN travelled to the territory together with videographer Paul David Shea of Photographers Without Borders in 2019.
 We were honoured to hear community testimony about the importance of this case and to witness how interconnected the legal challenge is with their stories of belonging to the land, air and water.

 Watch the short video below to hear from community members and witness the powerful beauty of their lands:

 The title case is ongoing and the Secwepemc are determined to bring back the health of the land for their future generations with this case.

 Here are some recent updates as of November 8th regarding the case, from Sarah Hansen, legal counsel to Stk’emlupsemc te Secwepemc: